 All of the studies reporting possible hormonal influence on homosexuality suffer from the lack of any real evidence that hormones actually play any role in sexual orientation.
 The fact that contradictory studies report increased11,15 vs. decreased13-14 androgens as a basis for homosexuality doesn't provoke confidence that the proxies are really true.
 Obviously, a study that documented real hormone levels, as opposed to proxies, would probably provide more definitive data.

 Studies involving a rare hormonal imbalance, congenital adrenal hyperplasia (CAH), caused by defective 21-hydroxylase enzyme, suggest that hormonal abnormalities can influence sexual orientation.
-CAH results in increased production of males hormones during development.
+CAH results in increased production of male hormones during development.
 In males, increased androgens has little effect.
 However, female fetuses that develop in this environment develop ambiguous external genitalia, which complicates subsequent development.
 In utero treatment with dexamethasone reduces the androgen imbalance, resulting in an individual who is genetically and phenotypically female.
 However, dexamethasone treatment also results in reduced homosexual orientation among treated females,16 suggesting that some homosexuality may result from hormonal influences during development.
 Homosexual rights groups have suggested that dexamethasone treatment not be given, because it reduces homosexual orientation in females affected by CAH.

 The observation that familial factors influence the prevalence of homosexuality led to a the initiation of number of twin studies, which are a proxy for the presence of possible genetic factors.
 Most of these early studies suffered from methodological flaws.
 Kallmann sampled subjects from correctional and psychiatric institutions—not exactly representative "normal" populations.17 Bailey et al. published a number of studies in the early 1990's, examining familial factors involved in both male and female homosexuality.
 These studies suffered from the manner in which subjects were recruited, since the investigators advertised in openly gay publications, resulting in skewed populations.18 Later studies by the same group did not suffer from this selection bias, and found the heritability of homosexuality in Australia was up to 50 and 60% in females but only 30% in males.19